1. Building From Source#

 Note

-The build instructions here are for general users who just want to build OSC.
+The build instructions here are for general users who just want to build OpenSim Creator.

 Because everyone’s C++ build environment is slightly different, there are